FRRouting/frr/doc/developer/pceplib.rst

 - DeadTimer
     - If no messages are received before expiration, the session is declared as down
-    - Reset everytime any message is received
+    - Reset every time any message is received

 - PCReq request timer
     - How long the PCC waits for the PCE to reply to PCReq messages.